vagkaratzas/nextflow-beginners-workshop/README.md

 The command to execute now is `nextflow run main.nf -resume`.
 We have added the `-resume` flag which prevents wasting compute resources, by avoiding re-running processes that have already been executed successfully, given that their signature and inputs have remained the same.
 For this example, we changed the input file path by moving it into another folder, so the process will re-run.
 Execute the run command once more and the process will now show as `cached`.
+You can override input parameters by specifying them with a double dash (--) in the run command (e.g., `nextflow run main.nf --input path/to/other_file`).

+Switch to the Lesson-3 branch with `git checkout Lesson-3` to continue.